BAkinmarin/the-cleaning-hack-calculator/README.md

 > Unable to get sequence of notification messages in email validation function working - program currently displays when user email is invalid but not when all details have been entered correctly. **Fixed**

 ###
-> Unable to format estimate figure correctly to support appending to current row in worksheet.
+> Unable to convert estimate data type to support appending to current row in worksheet.

 ###
->
+> Unable to add validation to name to stop users entering numbers into name field.

 <a name="deployment"></a>
 ## Deployment